Coronavirus disrupts U.S. schools, sports, late-night television

-WASHINGTON/SEATTLE (Reuters) - Coronavirus spurred more disruptions to U.S. daily life on Wednesday as the largest public school district in Washington state announced a two-week closure, and the governor banned public gatherings of more than 250 people in the Seattle region.
+WASHINGTON/SEATTLE (Reuters) - The coronavirus spurred more disruptions to U.S. daily life on Wednesday as the largest public school district in Washington state announced a two-week closure, and the governor banned public gatherings of more than 250 people in the Seattle region.

-The greater Seattle area is the epicenter of the deadliest, and one of the largest, clusters of coronavirus infections in the United States, accounting for the bulk of at least 32 people killed by the highly contagious respiratory illness, also known as COVID-19.
+The greater Seattle area is the epicenter of the deadliest, and one of the largest, clusters of coronavirus infections in the United States, accounting for the bulk of at least 37 people killed in the country by the highly contagious respiratory illness, also known as COVID-19.

-The outbreak took a major toll on U.S. sports as the National Collegiate Athletic Association (NCAA) announced Wednesday that its wildly popular “March Madness” basketball tournament games will be played in arenas without fans.
+The outbreak took a major toll on U.S. sports as the National Collegiate Athletic Association (NCAA) said on Wednesday that its wildly popular “March Madness” basketball tournament games would be played in arenas without fans.

-The Golden State Warriors of the National Basketball Association (NBA) likewise said it will play home games in empty stadiums after San Francisco on Wednesday banned non-essential social events of 1,000 people or more.
+The Golden State Warriors of the National Basketball Association likewise said they would play home games in empty arenas after San Francisco on Wednesday banned non-essential social events of 1,000 people or more.

 Even late-night television is taking a hit, with at least two shows produced in New York City - NBC’s “The Tonight Show with Jimmy Fallon” and CBS’ “The Late Show with Stephen Colbert” - planning to begin taping without a live studio audience for the first time, Hollywood trade publication Variety reported.

-The federal government appeared likely to take action to discourage Americans from visiting Europe and a top health official warned that the U.S. outbreak will grow worse.
+The federal government appeared likely to take action to discourage Americans from visiting Europe and a top health official warned that the U.S. outbreak would grow worse.

 Anthony Fauci, head of infectious diseases at the National Institutes of Health, told a congressional hearing that the outbreak was headed on an upward trajectory.